itggot-linus-styren/Yabs/docs/README.md

 Yabs or yet another booking system is a collection of tools for creating card id generation and loans of literature.

 ## Testing
 Our tests are written in the component and views folders.
 Each tests that we have made is coded to test a specific function of a component, or test what displays on the site.
-There are a few tests inside but most of them are not so specific as we had hoped.
+Some tests have been written, however most of them are not so specific as we had hoped.

 ## High Level

 ### Frontend

 The front end is built up with the Vue framework.
 To run it, type `yarn serve` into the console and wait for the files to load.
-As is common form Vue, the app is currently built by using components and putting them into views that the user renders when it reaches a certain route.
+As is common form Vue, the app is built by using components and putting them into views that the user renders when it reaches a certain route.
 The view may be rendered differently depending on the status of the user.

-This Vue app is currently used with vue-bootstrap but we're working on switching that to Vuetify.
+This Vue app is used with vue-bootstrap but we're working on switching that to Vuetify.
 If the site goes down, that's the reason.

 ### Backend

 The backend is run by using `rails s` in the console.
-As the command implies, it's currently run by using rails as a scaleable and adapable base for our booking system.
+As the command implies, it's run by using rails as a scalable and adaptable base for our booking system.
 This backend has four test systems that controls if the backend functions as needed.
 A example of these is the book_test.rb's `create new book` test which sees if they can add a new book.

-To generate a database to use as the backend input `rake db:migrate` in the console, if you managed to do something wrong you can either type it again or type `rake db:roolback` to correct your mistake.
+To generate a database to use as the backend input `rake db:migrate` in the console, if you managed to do something wrong you can either type it again or type `rake db:rollback` to correct your mistake.

 Detailed information can be seen in the low level documentation.